Photography Allows You To Look Closer

 Silver and gold is beautiful to behold and, when organized into a composition that makes sense, great subject matter for the photographer.
 I've long approached places of worship with a sense of awe.
 Regardless of the religion it's hard not to be moved by the beauty of the architecture and the sense of connection with the sublime in these places of worship.

 The above photo is a detail from a lovely church in rural Austria.
 Even though the church was open to the public and their were a number of tourists wondering around I know enough about such places to respect the churches more sacred areas.

 It is not good form to walk up onto the altar area without permission.
 Long ago, in a galaxy far, far away I operated a wedding portrait studio.
-I would often position myself in front of the congregation so as to be able to make photos of the bride and groom, often with the congregation behind them, during important moments in the service.
+I would often position myself behind a pillar on the altar so as to be able to make photos of the bride and groom, often with the congregation behind them, during important moments in the service.
 Likewise I'd often walk up onto the altar to photograph the bride and groom signing the register (actually a posed photo, rather than an action image).
 But I never did so without first clearing it with the priest or minister in question.

 We All Choose What We See